SiceX/Pathfinder-Insight/README.md

 `python PathfinderInsight.py`

 ###Installation
+####Requirements:
+- Python 3.8 (I used Anaconda tu set up the environment)
+- PySimpleGUI: `pip install PySimpleGUI`
+- Whoosh: `pip install Whoosh`

-Simply unzip the whole project in a directory of your choosing and start the search engine.
+Unzip the whole project in a directory of your choosing and start the search engine.

+###To use the crawler
+####Requirements:
+- Scrapy: `pip install scrapy`
+- html2text: `pip install html2text`
+- Sanitize_filename: `pip install sanitize-filename`

+Run from this directory in the command line:
+`scrapy crawl pfsrd`

 ###Notes
 To watch the crawler log file in powershell: